joonk1214/joonk1214.github.io/_pages/about.md

 Process Engineer with experience in semiconductor and display manufacturing.

-I am seeking a full-time role in process engineering where I can apply my technical background to process development and optimization.
+Seeking a full-time role where I can apply my technical background to process development and optimization.

 [Projects](/portfolio/) • [Resume](/resume/)